learn-claude-code's agent layer carries highest activity risk — 5 functions to address

 _loop — agents/s_full.py

 Based on its name and location in the agents directory, this function likely implements the core execution loop for a full-featured agent — coordinating tool calls, branching on results, and managing control flow across a potentially long-running session.
 A cyclomatic complexity of 48 means there are at least 48 independent execution paths through this single function, each a required test case and a potential bug surface.
-With a fan-out of 29 and a recent activity score of 16.76, this is a fire-quadrant hotspot: it is both structurally overloaded and actively changing right now, making every commit to it a live regression risk across nearly 30 downstream call targets.
+With a fan-out of 29 and a recent commit activity of 16.76, this is a fire-quadrant hotspot: it is both structurally overloaded and actively changing right now, making every commit to it a live regression risk across nearly 30 downstream call targets.

 Recommendation: Add characterization tests to lock down current behavior before touching anything, then apply extract-method refactoring to decompose the branching logic into named sub-functions — targeting the exit-heavy and god-function patterns flagged in the data.
 Review the 29 fan-out targets to understand the full blast radius of any change.